KoKoLates/QT_learning/note/Painter.md

 ```cpp
 void QGradient::setColorAt( qreal postion, const QColor &color)
 ```
 You can use the `QGradient::setColorAt()` function to set a single stop-point and color.
 The stop-point is represented by a value between 0 and 1, and 0 means Start-point, 1 means End-point.
-And ones could also indicate the color in the assigned position.
+And ones could also indicate the color in the assigned position.<br>
+##### QLinearGradient
 ```cpp
 QPainter painter(this);
 QLinearGradient linearGradient(0, 0, 100, 100); // gradient from (0,0) to (100,100)